schoo7/NLN/README.md

 The calculation order is:

-1. Apply a 5 by 5 Gaussian blur to each complete RGB frame.
+1. Apply Gaussian blur to each complete RGB frame.
 2. Crop the region of interest, if supplied.
 3. Select the red channel.
 4. Compare adjacent timepoints.
-5. Keep differences strictly greater than the threshold.
+5. Keep differences strictly greater than the pre-defined threshold.
 6. Combine binary masks across time with a logical OR.

 For Version 2, `absolute = increase OR decrease`.
 A pixel may occur in both directional temporal unions if it changes in opposite directions during different transitions.
 Therefore, `absolute count = increase count + decrease count - overlap count`.